 Forms & Instructions

 The RAP provides travel grants to graduate students presenting at scholarly conferences and/or workshops, thus advancing their respective careers.
 Each graduate student may be reimbursed up to $500.00 each fiscal year.
-Reimbursement for lodging costs at conferences in the 5 boroughs of New York City or on Long Island will not be given.
+Reimbursement for lodging costs at conferences in the 5 boroughs of New York City or on Long Island will not be given; transportation costs will be reimbursed using gas receipts if a student drives to the conference city.

 Professional Development Funds are awarded for a variety of professional development projects or activities to assist graduate students to develop their full professional potential or to prepare for advancement.